 The longer the connecting rod, the more sinusoidal the relationship between the rotation and movement of the piston – ie smoother.

 I ended up with 43.7mm between holes giving me a rough starting compression ratio of 5:1.

 Initially both holes were drilled 3mm diameter and in the next steps you will see that this was done to make it easy to provide some fixtures for the next machining steps.

-The final part was to machine phosphor bronze bearings for each end of the conrod.
-These were machined, drilled under-size and then pushed into a hot conrod.
+The final stage was to machine phosphor bronze bearings for each end of the conrod.
+These were then machined, drilled under-size and then pushed into a hot conrod.
 The holes were then hand reamed to size: 3/16″ for the big end and 1/8″ for the gudgeon pin end.